osu-mist/catalog-api-test/readme.md

 ### Setup Instructions

 First off, you'll need to enter in your credentials into the ```configuration.yaml``` file.

+Next you will need to download the ```ojdbc6_g.jar``` file from [Oracle](http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html) and move it into your bin directory.

 Once that has been done, Open terminal, navigate to your cloned local directory, and enter the following line

 ```
 gradle build